Dubss2k/azure-sentinel-lab/README.md

 # Azure Sentinel Security Monitoring

 ## Overview
-  Built a cloud based SIEM in Microsoft Azure to collect and analyze Windows Security logs for failed login attempts (Event ID 4625).
+  Set up a cloud-based Security Information and Event Management (SIEM) solution using Microsoft Sentinel, ingest security logs from a Windows virtual machine, detect failed login attempts, and visualize attack data on a global map.

 ## Tools Used